 - Consultation with Staff

-Parents may also consult with Atty privately for these fee-based services:
+Atty also has a small OT private practice.
+Parents may consult with her for these fee-based services:

 - Individualized Home Programs (“Sensory Diet”, Therapeutic Listening, Brushing Program, Fine and Gross Motor Activities)